Carter and Co. 1900 - 1925

 Evelyn Shepard, aged 3, whose connection to Poole Pottery is explained in Hayward and Atterbury.

 James Radley Young rejoined the Pottery in 1904 (having left to join the Hammer Vale Pottery in Haslemere in 1901) and played 'a major role in the development of decorative pottery at Poole' (Hayward and Atterbury).
 As sales of lustre ware declined, new ranges with simple but recognisable designs (but with each piece produced unique) showed the influence of Belgian, Portuguese, Greek, Dutch, Moorish and Egyptian potters.

-Above - vases with floral spriggs and a tin-glazed grey and white semi-stoneware pot holder and , typical of production from 1915-1921.
+Above - vase with floral spriggs and below a tin-glazed grey and white semi-stoneware pot holder and , typical of production from 1915-1921.
 From 1922 the red clay body was introduced.